A NSW Government website

 • improving the reliability of the grid with new storage capacity (batteries and pumped hydro)

-• building new transmission infrastructure such as the Hunter Transmission Project (HTP) to deliver clean energy to consumers.
+• building new transmission infrastructure such as the Hunter Transmission Project to deliver clean energy to consumers.

 Find out more about the HTP